racostyle/EasyScriptLauncher/README.md

   * **`SearchForScriptsRecursively`**: If set to `true`, the application will search for scripts in all subdirectories within `ScriptsFolder`.
 If `false`, it only looks in the top-level directory.
   * **`RunInSameWindow`**: If set to `true`, scripts will run in the same console window.
 If `false`, scripts will run in a separate window.
   * **`HideWindow`**: If `true`, the window where the script runs will be hidden.
 This is useful if you want the scripts to run in the background without displaying a console window.
   * **`TestBehaviour`**: If `true`, the application will run a dummy command that exits immediately instead of executing the actual scripts.
 This can be useful for testing purposes.
+Basically app will do every safetcyheck, will search for scripts but at the end will just fire script with exit code

 ## How It Works